 Board of Directors

 We are proud to be one of the few organizations in the area to have members with Asperger’s serving as active board directors.
 We also have some very dedicated people from the community serving on our Advisory Board.
-It is our objective to form a special panel of people on the Spectrum to provide expertise and guidance to Asperger Works in all aspects of its work.
-The panel will include some of the most recognized and influential names in the local autism community as well as Asperger Works clients.

 The following general qualifications are essential for a member of